 Locos are only small but the bushes' fruits change from green, to yellow, to orange, to red, to bright purple through the season, so there’s always something new to look at.

 Cucumbers and gherkins are the most striking climbing vegetables for a balcony, and they serve a great practical purpose too.
+(Learn more about growing cucumbers and the best varieties to grow in Australia here).

 Like many of the climbing plants in the section below, they will shade the hottest sun, and block the harshest winds, so you can sit out on your balcony in the middle of summer with reliable shade.